-- Funding: - Unfunded mandates - $\bullet$ Limitation to operational budget (±0.8% of provincial budget) - Inflexibility in the budget to accommodate emerging needs throughout the year - Decrease in incentive grants (EPWP projects) - Capacity - Lack of legal support to perform mandates - Limitation of skills development training for officials due to insufficient budget - Skewed allocation of staff - Capacity constraints with regard to strategic leadership - · Loss of staff - Succession planning and career pathing not systematically implemented - The combination of challenges with regard to the operational budget and the lack of staff result in low staff morale. - Management - Favouritism of employees - Insufficient support from top management - No consensus throughout department on priorities - Inconsistent support / buy-in from Senior Management wrt the implementation of policies and procedures - Transport policy not being implemented - Transport committee does not sit - Duplication of programmes by other government departments due to fragmented legislation responsibilities - Information resources and facilities - Lack of resource material to enhance environmental education. - $\bullet \ IT\ infrastructure\ does\ not\ sufficiently\ support\ the\ operations\ and\ strategic\ responsibilities\ of\ the\ department$ - $\bullet \ The \ limited \ availability \ of \ government \ transport$ - $\bullet$ Lack of complete and up to date scientific research and related data
+- Funding: - •Inflexibility in the budget to accommodate emerging needs throughout the year - Capacity - Lack of legal support to perform mandates - Limitation of skills development training for officials due to insufficient budget - Skewed allocation of staff - Capacity constraints with regard to strategic leadership - · Loss of key staff - Succession planning and career pathing not systematically implemented - •Low staff morale. - Governance and Management - Irrealistic planning - Favouritism of employees - No consensus throughout department on priorities - •Inconsistent support / buy-in from Senior Management wrt the implementation of policies and procedures - Duplication of programmes by other government departments due to fragmented legislation responsibilities - Information resources and facilities - Lack of resource material to enhance environmental education. - \bullet IT infrastructure does not sufficiently support the operations and strategic responsibilities of the department - The limited availability of government transport - Lack of complete and up to date scientific research and related data